2022 Illinois House of Representatives election: District 67

-The district has been represented by Democrat Maurice West since January 9, 2019.
+The district had been represented by Democrat Maurice West since January 9, 2019.
 West was re-elected with 66.5% of the vote in 2020.
+Glen Oland, a salesman, was the Republican nominee.

 District 68

-The district has been represented by Democrat Dave Vella since January 13, 2021.
+The district had been represented by Democrat Dave Vella since January 13, 2021.
 Vella was first elected with 50.2% of the vote in 2020, or by 239 votes.
+Jonathan Ojeda, a firefighter, was the Republican nominee.

 District 69

-The district has been represented by Republican Joe Sosnowski since January 12, 2011.
+The district had been represented by Republican Joe Sosnowski since January 12, 2011.
 Sosnowski was re-elected unopposed in 2020.
+Peter Janko, a marketing research analyst, was the Democratic nominee.

 District 70

-The district has been represented by Republican Jeff Keicher since his appointment on July 2, 2018.
+The district had been represented by Republican Jeff Keicher since his appointment on July 2, 2018.
 Keicher was re-elected with 57.7% of the vote in 2020.
+He faced no other ballot-listed candidates in the general election.

 District 71

-The district has been represented by Republican Tony McCombie since January 11, 2017.
+The district had been represented by Republican Tony McCombie since January 11, 2017.
 McCombie was re-elected with 61.6% of the vote in 2020.
+McCombie was redistricted to the 89th representative district and won re-election in her new boundaries.
+Representative Daniel Swanson was redistricted from the 74th representative district and defeated Matthew Rauschert, an industrial designer, for the Republican nomination.
+Chris Demink, a retired electrician, was the Democratic nominee.

 District 72

-The district has been represented by Democrat Michael Halpin since January 10, 2017.
+The district had been represented by Democrat Michael Halpin since January 10, 2017.
 Halpin was re-elected with 59.7% of the vote in 2020.
-He is retiring to run for state Senator.
+He ran for and was elected state Senator from the 36th legislative district.
+Thurgood Brooks, a community activist; Jeff Deppe, a Rock Island County board member; and Gregg Johnson, a retired Illinois Department of Corrections officer, all ran for the Democratic nomination.
+Johnson won the nomination.
+Tom Martens, a former military police officer in the United States Army Reserve, was the Republican nominee.

 District 73

-The district has been represented by Republican Ryan Spain since January 11, 2017.
+The district had been represented by Republican Ryan Spain since January 11, 2017.
 Spain was re-elected unopposed in 2020.
+He faced no other ballot-listed candidates in the general election.

 District 74

-The district has been represented by Republican Daniel Swanson since January 11, 2017.
+The district had been represented by Republican Daniel Swanson since January 11, 2017.
 Swanson was re-elected with 71.0% of the vote in 2020.
+Swanson was redistricted to and re-elected as state Representative in the 71st representative district.
+Bradley Fritts, a farmer, defeated Dixon mayor Li Arellano, Jr. for the Republican nomination.
+He faced no other ballot-listed candidates in the general election.
+Upon his inauguration, Fritts became the youngest elected state representative in Illinois and the first to be born in the 21st century.

 District 75

-The district has been represented by Republican David Welter since his appointment in July 2016.
+The district had been represented by Republican David Welter since his appointment in July 2016.
 Welter was re-elected with 100.0% of the vote in 2020.
+Welter was defeated by Jed Davis, a civil engineer, for the Republican nomination.
+Heidi Henry, a small business owner, was the Democratic nominee.